 Name Change Application for Bond Exempt Notaries

-If you need to change your name before your commission’s expiration date, read the instructions on Form 2305-NB below and complete.
+If you need to change your name before your commission’s expiration date, your form and payment do not come to SORM.
+Please read the instructions on Form 2305-NB below and complete the required fields.
 Forward the original Application for Change of Name along with $10 fee payable to the Secretary of States’ Office.
-Send a photocopy of the application to the Bonds and Insurance Section of SORM.

 Change in State Employment for Bond Exempt Notaries